wjmack/Speedle/readme.md

 The user will get points based on how many puzzles they solve, and how fast they solve them

 **How to Play**
+Start typing on the keyboard to have the display appear (will be fixed)
 Play the game on <a href="https://speedle.wjmackinnon.repl.co/">Repl</a>, where it is being hosted